pampanic/pam_panic/README.md

 auth       requisite    /usr/local/lib/security/pam_panic.so password reboot serious=<UUID>
 account    requisite    /usr/local/lib/security/pam_panic.so
 ```
-To set your passwords run `pam_panic_pw` as root in your prefered shell.
+To set your passwords run `pam_panic_pw` as root in your preferred shell.

 ## More information